wp-plugins/generatewp-oembed/readme.txt

 == Description ==

-The plugin enables site owners to easily embed code snippets from [GenerateWP.com](http://generatewp.com) using nothing but a URL
+The plugin enables site owners to easily embed code snippets from [GenerateWP.com](http://generatewp.com) using nothing but a URL.

 A simple, easy and efficient way to add code snippets to your site.
 Manage your own code snippets in [GenerateWP.com](http://generatewp.com) and embed them to your site.